jaimejim/aiocoap-pubsub-broker/README.md

 ### Subscribe

-Subscribe to a topic by using CoAP Observe:
+Subscribe to a topic by using CoAP `GET` with `--observe` option on the topic-data:

 ```sh
 poetry run python3 client.py -m GET --observe coap://127.0.0.1:5683/ps/data/08dd75d